carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Now we're going to visualize this.
 Copy the entire "mapping" folder over to your local computer using either FileZilla or scp.

 ```
-scp -r [your username]@liverpool.its.carleton.edu:/Accounts/[your username]/toy_dataset_directory/mapping/ ~/Desktop
+scp -r [your username]@baross.its.carleton.edu:/Accounts/[your username]/toy_dataset_directory/mapping/ ~/Desktop
 ```
-*Remember, if you use scp, you should open a new Terminal window that is NOT logged in to liverpool.
+*Remember, if you use scp, you should open a new Terminal window that is NOT logged in to baross.
 The above command copies the folder at toy_dataset_directory/mapping to your local computer's Desktop.*

 #### 12. Visualize in IGV
-Find the IGV Viewer and open it.
+Find the IGV Viewer on your local computer and open it.
 Click 'Genomes' --> 'Load Genome from File' and find your reference file.
 Then click 'File' --> 'Load from File' and open your sorted bam file.
 You should be able to visualize the mapping.
 Along the top, you'll see the coordinates of your reference sequence.
 Below that, you'll see a graph showing the coverage of each base pair along your reference sequence.
 Below that, you'll see each read mapped to each position.
 The arrows indicate the direction of the read; white reads are reads that mapped to two different locations in your reference.
 Single nucleotide variants in the reads are marked with colored letters; insertions are marked with a purple bracket, and deletions are marked with a horizontal black line.
 More information can be found at the link below.

 Link to IGV viewer:
 http://software.broadinstitute.org/software/igv/AlignmentData

 #### 13. Compare mappings
 We're going to compare and contrast this mapping with another one.
-Now we're use the sequencing reads from a third very closely related strain of Sulfolobus acidocaldarius, and we're going to map those reads to the original reference sequence.
+Now we're use the sequencing reads from a third very closely related strain of `Sulfolobus acidocaldarius`, and we're going to map those reads to the original reference sequence.

 First, copy the second file to your directory (see below).
 Then, we will map these reads to the same reference file you used above, and then we will compare the mapping.
 You have already indexed the reference file, so you only need to repeat the steps that index the reads, and then map.
 All of those commands are listed below.